upidapi/NixOs/README.md

 # Description

 Welcome to my overengineerd configuration for my computer systems.
-A concoction of my better hallucinations, very carefully bashed together to (hopefully) do something that is partially useful.
+A concoction of my better hallucinations (to clarify it's my own hallucinations), very carefully bashed together to (hopefully) do something that is partially useful.
 I've made this public primarily so that it can be used as a referance.
-Credits are always nice, but not at all a requirement I've based large parts of it on the work of others (see the Inspiration section bellow) So it feels like the only right thing to do. (and also so that I can install it faster on my friends computers when they are looking the other way)
+Credits are always nice, but not at all a requirement I've based large parts of it on the work of others (see the Inspiration section bellow) So it feels like the only right thing to do. (and also so that I can install it faster on my friends computers when they happen to looking the other way)

 <!----------------------this comment is 80 characters wide--------------------->